 DRESS COMFORTABLY AND SECURITY-FRIENDLY

-Avoid wearing anything with lots of metal buttons or snaps so there are no problems going through the scanners or having to step aside to get patted down.
+Avoid wearing clothing with many metal buttons or snaps to prevent issues when going through the scanners or getting patted down.

-Dress yourself and the kids comfortably and wear shoes that can easily be taken off and put back on.
+Dress yourself and the kids comfortably, and wear shoes you can easily remove and put back on.

-If children are old enough to walk, they’ll be able to walk through the X-ray scanner.
-Kids under 12 usually do not need to remove their shoes, but it’s always good to be on the safe side and be prepared to do so.
+If children are old enough to walk, they can walk through the X-ray scanner.
+Kids under 12 usually do not need to remove their shoes, but it’s always good to be safe and prepared to do so.

 DIVIDE AND CONQUER TO GET THROUGH AIRPORT SECURITY WITH CHILDREN

-If you are traveling with your significant other or another adult, consider assigning tasks.
+Consider assigning tasks if you are traveling with your significant other or another adult.

 One adult can help entertain the children while the other is busy getting everything ready to go through security.
 This can be extremely helpful when you’re traveling with younger children.